groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/processing-attachments/_index.md

 * Email attachments
 * Files embedded in PDF files
-* Email messages contained by Outlook and LotusNotes data files
+* Email messages contained by Outlook, LotusNotes and other storage files
 * Compressed files

 See following examples on how to process document attachments in more details: